microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | - | Allows the app to have the same access to mailboxes as the signed-in user via POP protocol.
 | AdminConsentRequired | - | No

-![MSA][MSA] The *POP.AccessAsUser.All* delegated permission is available for consent in personal Microsoft accounts.
+![MSA][personal Microsoft accounts] The *POP.AccessAsUser.All* delegated permission is available for consent in personal Microsoft accounts.

 ---